anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 Currently the following optimizations are applied automatically.
 - `Optimize BlendShape`\
   <small>Previously known as `Freeze BlendShapes` but renamed to add more functionality.</small>\
-  Optimizes BlendShapes.
-Remove, freeze, or merge BlendShapes to reduce the number of BlendShapes.
+  By scanning animation etc., remove, freeze, or merge BlendShapes automatically to reduce the number of BlendShapes.
 - `Remove unused Objects`\
   By scanning animation etc., automatically removes unused Objects (e.g. GameObjects, Components).\
   In addition, this will automatically toggle PhysBone Components if they are only used by toggled objects.